-Executive Summary - Quarter 3 - 2019
+Executive Summary - Quarter 4 - 2019

 Optum Idaho monitors performance measures on a continual basis to ensure the needs of IBHP members and providers are being met.
 Included in this report is an analysis of 10 Optum Idaho operational functions-these include outcomes analysis, member satisfaction surveys, provider satisfaction surveys, performance improvement projects, access and availability, member protections and safety, provider monitoring and relations, utilization management and care coordination, population analysis, and claims.
-Below is a preview of some of the successes and challenges from Q3, 2019.
+Below is a preview of some of the successes and challenges from Q4, 2019.

-Within the 10 operational functions of Optum Idaho, 26 key performance measures have been identified and are tracked on a monthly basis.
+Key performance measures have been identified within the 10 operational functions of Optum Idaho and are tracked on a monthly basis.
 Each measure has a performance goal based on contractual, regulatory or operational standards.
-For this reporting period, Optum Idaho met or exceeded performance goals for 25 (96%) of the key measures.
+For this reporting period, Optum Idaho met or exceeded performance goals for 30 out of 32 (94%) key measures.

-Areas in which Optum Idaho continued to meet and/or exceed performance goals are access standards to urgent, emergent and non-urgent appointment wait times, geographic availability of providers, complaint resolutions, critical incident reviews, service authorization requests and inter-rater reliability scores.
+Some areas in which Optum Idaho continued to meet and/or exceed performance goals are member satisfaction survey results; customer services call standards; urgent, emergent and non-urgent appointment wait times; geographic availability of providers; member appeal turn-around-times; critical incident reviews; service authorization requests and claims.
 Optum Idaho also continued to see an increase in the number of providers and agencies that passed the quality audit.